kmgrassi/addressbook/README.md

 I chose to select 500 random contacts to seed the app.
 I also chose to request users with US nationality.

 This is a React app that uses create-react-app.
-I created a custom hook that leverages `react-query` to fetch the data.
+I created a custom hook that uses `react-query` to fetch the data.

 There are two main pages: `home` and `details`.
-The home page renders a list of the 500 users with their name and an avatar.
+The home page renders a list of the 500 users with their name and avatar.

 The home page also has a search bar, user count and a filter modal.
 These are discussed below.